 In a society that gives priority to keeping the traffic moving at speed (time is money), little consideration is often given to the vulnerability of pedestrians and cyclists.
 Road safety is still mostly about the safety of vehicle occupants.
 Yet it is the vulnerable road users and not the vehicle occupants that mostly get hurt in a collision.

-There were two presentations, one from the ACT Government Suburban Land Agency and the second from Capital Estate Developments who are responsible for developing Denman Prospect.
+Two presentations, one from the ACT Government Suburban Land Agency and the second from Capital Estate Developments who are responsible for developing Denman Prospect.
 Images from the slide pack.

 In making roads better for cars we have made an environment hostile to people and in particular children.